akitotakeki/pgp-chainer/README.md

-# Parallel Grid Pooling
+# Parallel Grid Pooling for Data Augmentation
-This repository contains the code for the paper Parallel Grid Pooling.
+This repository contains the code for the paper Parallel Grid Pooling for Data Augmentation.

 ## Requirements
 - Python 3.5+